tannermanett/Statsyuk-xGoals-Model/README.md

 - Goalie fatigue or rebound‑context features
 - SHAP explainability dashboard
 - Probability calibration (`CalibratedClassifierCV`)
-- Model card & data sheet for transparency

 ---

  📜 License

 Released under the **MIT License**—see `LICENSE` for details.
-Feel free to remix, but keep a link to the original repo.

 ---

 ## 🙏 Acknowledgements

-- **`nhlapi.com`** for the raw play‑by‑play feed.
+- **`https://github.com/Zmalski/NHL-API-Reference`** for the raw play‑by‑play feed.
 - **`xgboost`**, **`scikit‑learn`**, and **`imbalanced‑learn`** for the heavy lifting.
-- Graduate students in the U of T Hockey Analytics course (2025 cohort) for beta testing.
+- OUSAC members for beta testing and offering improvements.

-Enjoy firing wrist shots at improving this model—pull requests welcome!
+Hope everyone enjoys and model—pull requests welcome!

+Any questions are business inquiries, email us: info@statsyuk.ca